 ACME is an automated system for the issuing of X.509 certificates for https (and other) use.
 The FireBrick can work as an ACME client to obtain certificates and is preset to use Let's Encrypt's free certificate issuing service, and automatically renew certificates.
 You can change settings to use an alternate ACME server if you pefer though you may have to upload root certificates for the alternate CA. Contact support if you have any issues.
+Renewal happens automatically, but you can look down when this happens (e.g. time of day) by setting an acme-profile.

 You do not need to allow port 80 (HTTP) access in your network, but you can lock down http and https access using the allow and trusted settings as normal.
 By default, during the ACME update process, port 80 is allowed generally at a TCP level (bypassing the allow settings) but only for the special URL for ACME validation and only for the few seconds needed to validate your device.
 This means access to to config pages always respects the allow and trusted settings at all times, even if accepting TCP port 80 briefly for one specific ACME URL.
 This can be disabled, but may stop the automatic certificate renewal process.
+In addition, if a profile is set up as a control switch, and named as fb-followed by the certificate authority, e.g. fb-letsencrypt.org then this profile is activated at the start of the validation phase, and deactivated at the end.
+This can be used (with care) to allow specific firewall rules during cerificate renewal.